wly00001/3-prime-REAP/README.md

 #### By Luyang Wang, lwang@wistar.org / wly00001@gmail.com, Bin Tian Lab @ The Wistar Institute

-  Before running the code below, please create a data name list, DataNameList.txt, which contains only one column of each raw sequencing data name.
+-Before running the code below, please create a data name list, DataNameList.txt, which contains only one column of each raw sequencing data name.
 For example, if the raw sequencing data name is 12345-02-01-01_S168_L008_R1_001.fastq, the name should be put into the txt file should be "12345-02-01-01_S168_L008_R1_001".

-  Please also have "TrimGalore", "cutadapt", "STAR", "bedtools", "genomeCoverageBed", UCSC "norm_bedgraph.pl", UCSC "bedGraphToBigWig", UCSC "chrom.sizes" file, and "R" ready.
+-Please also have "TrimGalore", "cutadapt", "STAR", "bedtools", "genomeCoverageBed", UCSC "norm_bedgraph.pl", UCSC "bedGraphToBigWig", UCSC "chrom.sizes" file, and "R" ready.

 ### Set your WORK DIR
 ```